 - Demographics including mobile phone ownership, internet usage, ethnic background etc.

-The polling takes place twice a year, in Spring and Autumn. (back to top)
+The polling takes place every year. (back to top)

 The research takes place by running two parallel online surveys.
-One is aimed at 200 respondents aged 7 to 10, while the second targets 550 respondents aged 11 to 16.
+One is aimed at 200 respondents aged seven to 10, while the second targets 550 respondents aged 11 to 16.
 Both samples are made up of respondents living in the UK and they are nationally representative of the age, gender, geographical and social grading profile of the UK's general population.
-The survey for 11 to 16 years olds allows clients to submit up to two bespoke questions.
+The survey for 11 to 16 year olds allows clients to submit up to two bespoke questions.

 Charities pay an annual subscription to join the research and have their details added to the survey.
 A number of questions in the survey are kept the same in each wave so we can compare the results over time.
 We also leave room for questions on new topics so we can respond to current events or issues of interest to members. (back to top)